-Dr. Jue Sheng Ong is an early career researcher, currently a research officer in the Statistical Genetics group (MacGregor lab) in the QIMR Berghofer Medical Research Institute.
-Dr. Ong completed his PhD training (conferred in 2021) in the same lab under the supervision of Prof. Stuart MacGregor, where his thesis had a strong focus on genetic causal inference on multiple cancers.
-Whilst Dr Ong’s primary expertise is in conducting and designing causal inference analyses for common cancers, Dr Ong also made significant contributions on various other consortia-led large gene-mapping efforts on various other human complex traits (ophthalmological traits, behavioural phenotypes and gut disorders).
+Dr. Jue Sheng Ong is a NHMRC (EL1) Investigator, currently a senior research officer in the Statistical Genetics group (MacGregor lab) in the QIMR Berghofer Medical Research Institute.
+Dr. Ong completed his PhD training (conferred in 2019) in the same lab under the supervision of Prof. Stuart MacGregor, where his thesis had a strong focus on genetic causal inference on multiple cancers.

 CURRENT APPOINTMENTS